What are Attachment Styles?

 The basic ways we attach to others are formed during childhood.
 They can be modified over time, but focus is needed to change them.

 It is thought that your Attachment Style directly impacts the way that you communicate during stressful times, the amount of trust that you can extend and and the level of intimacy that you require to feel safe and satisfied.
 Also, your Attachment Style impacts how long you can stay emotionally close to another person without needing to create distance.

-While discussing Attachment Styles is not part of traditional PreMarital Counseling I do make that topic available for you.
+Attachment Styles are now apart of traditional PreMarital Counseling so I will make that topic available for you

 Attachment Styles are quite subtle but influential, like a software program running in the background, so you may find it valuable to discuss this in our PreMarital sessions.